32 Different Types of Moths in Minnesota

 4. Adjutant Wainscot Moth

-These types of moths in Minnesota larvae feed mainly on grasses but may also eat leaves and can frequently be found at night resting on grass stems.
+These moths in Minnesota larvae feed mainly on grasses but may also eat leaves and can frequently be found at night resting on grass stems.
 Due to its wide distribution range across much of western Europe, eastern North America, and parts of the Middle East, this species is not endangered or threatened in any way.

 The species is known for being able to fly during both day and night, something rare among moths due to their strong attraction to light sources at night that usually causes them to fly into surfaces such as walls and windows if faced with artificial lighting.
 This species is characterized by its singularly fast flapping wings, which often surpass other noctuid moths.
 Furthermore, the larval stage of the Adjutant Wainscot Moth has an unusually long duration in comparison to most other Lepidoptera species; individuals may take up to six months before they mature into adults.